Raptyyy/rapty_ac_vr_guide/README.md

 ## 5. Video Settings
 This covers all the settings in Content Manager > Settings > Video
-Note that in Content Manager some of the settings have a green "i" icon next to them that will show what each setting does and the performance impact
+Note that in Content Manager most settings have a green "i" icon next to them that will show what each setting does and the performance impact
 ### Resolution and FPS
 "**Rendering Mode**" should already be set depending on your headset as shown above.
 "**Fullscreen**" will simply display the game in Fullscreen instead of a window, recommended to have it enabled as it slightly helps with performance but its not a must.